Factions are unions of players fighting or working for the same goal.

 They can be governments, outlaws, companies, etc.

-Factions can own ships, vehicles, buildings, datacards, etc. and have
+Factions can own ships, vehicles, buildings, datacards, etc.

-advantages to their members.
+They offer several advantages to their members.

 Freelancers are players who are not the member of any faction.
 All